conda-forge/conda-forge.github.io/src/maintainer/knowledge_base.rst

 .. note::

   A rerender needs to happen for these changes to reflect in CI files.
+The `channel_targets` entries map `- <channel target> <label target>` pairs for use in the post-build upload step.

 Installing a pre-release build
 ------------------------------